sanjaykumar200599/Frontend-task/README.md

-# HTML & CSS Assignment – Repository Overview
+# HTML & CSS  & JS Assignment – Repository Overview

 This repository is structured to demonstrate **HTML and CSS concepts using separate Git branches**, following good version-control practices.